hantswilliams/book-healthinformatics-datascience/docs/Ch3/distribution.md

 **Interpretation**: The range provides a simple measure of the overall spread of the data.
 It does not take into account the distribution of all the data points; instead, it is solely based on the two extreme values.
 Because of this, it can be very sensitive to outliers.

-### Variance:
+### Variance

 Variance measures the average of the squared differences from the mean for a set of data points.

 It quantifies the spread or dispersion of a set of data.
 In healthcare, variance can indicate the variability of blood pressure readings within a patient population.

 **Formulas**: